Why your ethical purpose means nothing to shoppers

 Open Water’s mission is plastic free oceans and that’s exactly what it says proudly on the front of their bottle.
 The brand name and physical package embodies their purpose exactly.
 With a multitude of bottled water for shoppers to choose from on shelf, Open Water communicates, at point of sale, how the brand can help the shopper make an ethical purchase decision and change their behaviour for the greater good of the planet.

 There are many great brands out there today that combine commercial sense with the greater good.
 Brands shouldn’t however leave it to their out-of-store activity, which can have limited budgets, or to limited editions to make shoppers aware of their purpose.
-Brands that make their front of pack work hard at point of purchase directly speak to the values of shoppers.
+Brands that integrate their purpose into the packaging can directly speak to the values of shoppers at point of purchase.
 These brands are differentiating themselves and building trust and loyalty accordingly.